Skip to Content

 Quality

-Be certain to only buy a charge controller that is UL-certified.
-UL (Underwriters Laboratory) is an independent non-profit organization that tests electrical components & equipment for potential hazards.
-UL-certified solar charge controllers have been tested by UL and have met their requirements for safety.
+Poorly made solar charge controllers can create electrical noise that interferes with the electronic frequencies of devices in your rig.
+So, be certain to only buy a charge controller that is UL-certified.
+UL (Underwriters Laboratories) is an independent, nonprofit organization that tests electrical components & equipment for potential hazards.
+UL-certified solar charge controllers have been tested by UL and meet its safety requirements.

 Remote Monitoring Ability